mudiarto/ucommentapp/doc/index.rst

         # nor do they have a valid comment reference.

 Comments (more specifically, comment references) that appear in the database, but which are not used in the document are called orphaned comments, or orphaned comment references.

 Future features
 ===============

+*	Nodes that show source code, ending in a double-colon ``::`` cannot be commented on at the moment.
+This is the highest priority next feature.

+*	Rejecting comments is still to be handled, coupled with a web-based tool to send a reason along with the rejection email to the comment submitter.

 *	Mostly implemented already: Update a published document using the exiting pickle files (i.e. faster republishing).
 Still needs some testing.